hhomb/Solgenia/README.md

 ## Solgenia

-Welcome to the Solgenia repository, home to the data and code powering the paper with title: Solgenia - A Test Vessel Toward Energy-Efficient Autonomous Water Taxi Applications.
+Welcome to the **Solgenia** repository — the official home of the data and code associated with our research paper:

-# Paper Submission Update
+**_Solgenia: A Test Vessel Toward Energy-Efficient Autonomous Water Taxi Applications_**

+📄 The paper is available at [ScienceDirect (Elsevier Journal of Ocean Engineering)](https://www.sciencedirect.com/science/article/pii/S0029801825007243)

+---

+### 📢 Publication Update

-Our research paper on Solgenia has been submitted to Elsevier’s Journal of Ocean Engineering.
-Following acceptance, we’ll publish the full codebase and complete documentation here to support further exploration and development.
+Our research has been published in **Elsevier’s Journal of Ocean Engineering**.
+This repository provides supporting materials for replication, simulation, and further research.

-# Coming Soon

-Stay tuned!
-Code, documentation, and additional resources will be available here soon after the paper's acceptance.
+---

+### 📦 Repository Contents

+- **CAD Files**
+  Detailed design files for the Solgenia research vessel.

+- **Measurement Data**
+  Real-world experimental data, divided into training and test sets for model development and validation.

+- **Simulation Model**
+  A dynamic model of the Solgenia vessel, including a minimal working example for simulation and visualization tasks.